 The mural contained three airplane window views of trees, created by cutting out the window panels and replacing them with photographic images: the first view was static, the second in motion, and the third, totally blurred.
 The photographic images of the windows were themselves soft whisps of suggested form, looking as though they were airbrushed on a black backdrop.
-The solid black
+The solid black background constrasted with the black paper fasteners used to simulate rivets around the airplane windows.
+Wooden dowels were used on top and bottom to secure the mural.
+I found the tension in this piece to be particularly effective, approaching the dreamlike state alluded to in the title.

 The three murals shared a number of characteristics.
 In each the viewer became an outside observer, a voyeur, passively looking at the landscape.
 The murals share a transitive feeling, a sense of displacement: things whizzed past a rapidly moving airplane, a horizon line became dim or dense depending on weather, men who lived over 100 years ago stood before you on the deck of a ship long since relegated to history.
 The result is a definite feeling of disassociation which Bancroft claims, in conversation, to refer to her relationship to her home province of British Columbia.
 She speaks of the contrast between the traditional Western framing device, which makes everything into "scenery" and the Native Indian approach which is far more fluid and immediate.
 "It's not like I want to get back to the land, but I want to be able to render visible some of the silent influences in the way I experience this machines transforming her neighbourhood environment.
 In The View of Men on Board the Beaver she represents men as agents of society's value of transfiguring reality.
 "The reason for using the Beaver was that it represented a certain presence in this part of the world - male, inquisitive, exploring, exploitative ...
-The steamboat represented a territorial element. a certain type of contact that has shaped this province and determined the political, economic and social realities we are experiencing now."
+The steamboat represented a territorial element. a certain type of contact that has shaped this province and determined the political, economic and social realities we are experiencing now.
 The beaver is also an animal which transforms the environment by chopping down trees and building dams.
 The men, the boat and the animal are part of the same symbol.

-One of those "silent influences" seems to be men, more to the point, men as a transformative element.
-She referred, in an earlier work (Transfigured Wood, Part I), to men and their remained as minor undercurrents rather than emerging as major forces.
+One of those "silent influences"

+Although I could glean some of the thematic elements from the installation as it stood, I found that many remained as minor undercurrents rather than emerging as major forces.
 This was due, I think, to the absence of context, or as John Berger would call it, a radial system which "has to be constructed around the photograph so that it may be seen in terms which are simultaneously personal, political, economic, dramatic, everyday and historic."